 - the ability to show empathy and work sensitively with a range of patients

 - strong observational skills, a logical approach and the ability to problem solve in order to diagnose effectively

 Although previous experience isn't essential, it may be useful to spend some time with a practising osteopath before applying for a place on a course.
 To find an osteopath near you, search the GOsC Register.
 Experience of working with people in a caring role is also useful.

 Most osteopaths are self-employed and you're likely to work as an associate in an osteopathic practice before setting up your own practice or working in a group osteopathic practice.

-There may be some opportunities to work in hospitals, with doctors in general practice and in community health centres.
+There may be some opportunities to work for the NHS in hospitals, with doctors in general practice and in community health centres.
 You could also work in occupational healthcare in public bodies and private companies, such as sports clubs and city firms with their own medical centre.

 In order to stay registered with the GOsC, you must do at least 30 hours of continuing professional development (CPD) a year.
 As many osteopaths work alone, this has to include at least 15 hours of learning with others.

 CPD activities can include: